adsrmk/vitepress-latest/docs/en/guide/dnssec.md

 <br>

 ::: info
-Enabling DNSSEC must be enabled and supported by your registrar
+Please note that DNSSEC must be supported by your registrar and requires additional configuration before it can be enabled.
 :::